shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 We need to identify this situation, throw an error, and catch it.<br>

-Within your try block and after you read your number, add a check to "peek" ahead at the next character.
+Within your `try` block and after you read your number, add another `try` block with a check to "peek" ahead at the next character.
 If it is anything but `'\n'` (newline), then it is a bad number.
 In that case, throw an error.
 Consider the provided catch block.
 What should you throw?<br>
 ```
 catch(int pnum)
 {